 The Full Tuck

-A full tuck is the standard shirt tuck that you learned as a little kid and still use till this very day.
-It’s the method that business professionals use.
+A full tuck is the standard shirt tuck that you learned as a child and still use till this very day.
+It’s the method that business professionals use too.
 Typically you fully tuck in your shirt when wearing a dress shirt with dress pants or any type of more formal clothing.

 Although, it’s worth noting that there are no hard and fast rules here, as men will often tuck their more casual oxford cloth button down shirts into their jeans or chinos for example.